XC1a/ProMiSE/README.md

 ## 5.1 How to write monitor programs (step 2 of the paper)?

-The first step is enter the folder `programs/inst-gen`, then refer to the paper and `genCoInst.py`.
+The first step is to enter the folder `programs/inst-gen`, then refer to the paper and `genCoInst.py`.
 Then, write the monitor program into `inst.txt` (you can just follow other example programs).
-After that, run the python shell and you can get the hexadecimal value of the programs in file `inst_bin.txt`.
-Note this step has already merged in to the flow in Section 5.2.
+After that, run the python shell and you can get the hexadecimal value of the programs in the file `inst_bin.txt`.
+Note this step has already merged into the flow in Section 5.2.

 Therefore, if the user wants to add some new monitor instructions or modify the old, (1) modify the `genCoInst.py` (2) modify`./rocketchip/src/main/scala/tile/LazyRoCC.scala` to support the new function.